The Sony 50mm f1.2 G Master will satisfy those who obsess over clinical sharpness with the bokeh to match and just a bit of lens flare.

 Our standard photo editor is Capture One Pro.
 I personally don’t do much editing beyond color, contrast, clarity, maybe some dehaze, and exposure adjustments.
 I hate retouching.
 I’d much rather ask my model to do makeup adjustments or use a haze filter.

 Comparison vs. Canon RF 50mm f1.2 L USM

 We’ll let you folks draw your own conclusion here.
 But with the Sony a7r III and the Sony 50mm f1.2 G Master facing off against the Canon EOS R5 with the Canon RF 50mm f1.2 L USM, we liked the Canon render more.
 It felt more organic, smoother, and film-like.
 These photos are unedited.

 - Sony lenses still lack character and still pretty much force you to have to use post-production.

-The Sony 50mm f1.2 G Master is a fantastic lens overall, objectively speaking.
+The Sony 50mm f1.2 G Master is a fantastic lens overall.
 The autofocus performance is quick and accurate in lots of cases.
 It will serve street photographers, portrait photographers, and any other professional or passionate photographer well.
 As we saw, it’s going to also stand up to the elements pretty well.
 Within the FE lens lineup, it’s the fastest aperture lens.
 It also has incredibly smooth bokeh, sharp optics, and decent color.
-Personally speaking, I like it more on the Sony a7r III more.
+Personally, I like it more on the Sony a7r III.
 We don’t need more megapixels.
-In all my years, I’m personally shocked that I’m finding myself saying that.
+In all my years, I’m shocked that I find myself saying that.